jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 ## Windows settings that are not yet automatized

+### Enable SVK QWERTY and EN-US keyboard layouts

+Restart the PC afterwards, if I am unable to remove unneeded keyboard layouts use this manual to remove them in the Windows registry: <https://superuser.com/questions/957552/how-to-delete-a-keyboard-layout-in-windows-10/1340511#1340511>

 ### Mouse & display

 1. Go to: `Control Panel\All Control Panel Items\Ease of Access Center\Make the mouse easier to use`